Southwark Emergency Support Scheme (SESS) can help if you're a Southwark resident who is facing a crisis, emergency or disaster and needs help.

-In order to consider your application for help, we'll require supporting evidence.
-If you do not submit it with your application, we'll contact you by email, telephone or letter, to ask for it.
-If you do not provide the evidence that we ask for, your application may be refused.
+To consider your application for help, we'll need supporting evidence.
+If you don't submit it with your application, we'll contact you by email, telephone or letter, to ask for it.
+If you don't provide the evidence that we ask for, your application may be refused.

 - your most recent 2 months bank statements for all accounts you hold